DOI-USGS/modflow-setup/Readme.md

 MFsetup
 -----------------------------------------------
-Package to facilitate setup of a MODFLOW-6 rgroundwater flow model with the SFR package.
+Package to facilitate automated setup of MODFLOW models, from source data including shapefiles, rasters, and other MODFLOW models that are geo-located.
+Input data and model construction options are summarized in a single configuration file.
+Source data are read from their native formats and mapped to a regular finite difference grid specified in the configuration file.
+An external array-based [flopy](https://github.com/modflowpy/flopy) model instance with the desired packages is created from the sampled source data and default settings.
+MODFLOW input can then be written from the flopy model instance.

 ### Version 0.0.0
 [![Build Status](https://travis-ci.org/aleaf/MFsetup.svg?branch=master)](https://travis-ci.org/aleaf/MFsetup)
 [![Coverage Status](https://codecov.io/github/aleaf/MFsetup/coverage.svg?branch=master)](https://codecov.io/github/aleaf/MFsetup/coverage.svg?branch=master)